-Firstly, did you choose the correct glue according to your experience?
+Did you choose the best lash glue according to your lashing experience?

-When buying lash glue, lots of people want the ‘strongest glue’ or 'the fastest lash glue' but that does not always mean it's the best one for you.
-The strongest generally means the fastest drying so here is where the trouble lies.
-If you are placing a fan or lash and this usually takes you 3 - 5 seconds but you’re using a glue that dries in 0.5-1 second, then this glue will not work for you!
+When buying glue for eyelash extensions, lots of people want the ‘strongest glue’ or 'the fastest lash glue' but that does not always mean it's the best one for you.
+The strongest generally means the fastest drying, so here is where the trouble lies.
+If you are placing a fan or lash and this usually takes you 2 seconds from dipping, but you’re using a glue that dries in 0.5-1 second, then this glue will simply not work for you!
 To begin with, we always recommend choosing a glue that dries slower.
 Don’t worry!
-It will still do its job perfectly fine, it’ll just suit you and your level of experience much better.
-In short, put to bed the idea that faster = better when it comes to glue for eyelash extensions - you can still get perfect retention with slower-drying glue too!
+It will still do its job perfectly well, it’ll just suit you and your level of experience much better.
+In short, put to bed the idea that faster = better when it comes to glue for eyelash extensions - you can still get perfect retention with slower-drying glue!

-We hear all too often that your glue was working before and nowall of a sudden it doesn't.
-This means that something has changed and trust us when we say, it's not the glue.
+We hear all too often that your lash glue was working before and nowall of a sudden it doesn't.
+This means that something has changed and trust us when we say 'it's not the glue'.

 What is the humidity in your working environment?
-What is the temperature?Do you know what the perfect conditions for the glue you’re using are?
+What is the temperature?Do you know what the perfect conditions for the lash glue you’re using are?
 If you don’t, do not hesitate to ask your supplier, we’re sure they will be more than happy to help!
 In the majority of cases, it's even included on the packaging itself, so just double check this.

-Some glues are more liquidy than others so you will have to pick up more of it on the lash than if you are working with a glue that has a thicker consistency.
+Some glues for eyelash extensions are more runny than others so you will have to pick up more of it on the lash extension than if you are working with a glue that has a thicker consistency.
 You’ll grow to understand this much more as you continue to work with your glues.
 Ideally, you're looking for a little bulb of glue that is able to wrap around the extension and the natural lash, but that isn't so big it causes stickies.

-You need to get to know your glue as much as you would your future husband!
+You need to get to know your glue as much as you would your future spouse!
 Trust us - your relationship with your lash adhesive has to be for better or for worse if you want to continue working as a lash artist.
 You will definitely have to know everything about your glue if you want this relationship to last!
 Quit looking for the fastest lash glue on the market and start looking for the glue that's best for you - we promise you'll have better retention than ever before!